Skip to main content

 WARNING: HYPERSENSITIVITY REACTIONS INCLUDING ANAPHYLAXIS

-Initiate CEREZYME in a healthcare setting with appropriate medical monitoring and support measures, including access to cardiopulmonary resuscitation equipment.
-If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue CEREZYME and immediately initiate appropriate medical treatment, including use of epinephrine.
+Patients treated with enzyme replacement therapies have experienced life-threatening hypersensitivity reactions, including anaphylaxis.
+Anaphylaxis has occurred during the early course of enzyme replacement therapy and after extended duration of therapy.
+Initiate CEREZYME in a healthcare setting with appropriate medical monitoring and support measures, including cardiopulmonary resuscitation equipment.
+If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue CEREZYME immediately, and initiate appropriate medical treatment, including use of epinephrine.
 Inform patients of the symptoms of life-threatening hypersensitivity reactions, including anaphylaxis, and to seek immediate medical care should symptoms occur.

 Warnings and Precautions: